Cross compliance 2017

 - Part of:

-- Cross compliance, Animal and plant health, Rural economy and community, and Farming industry regulation
+- Cross compliance, Farming industry regulation, Animal and plant health, Rural economy and community, and Rural grants and payments

 - First published:

 Farmers and land managers must follow these cross compliance rules from 1 January 2017 if they claim for the Basic Payment Scheme (BPS), a stewardship scheme or the English Woodland Grant Scheme (EWGS) in 2017.

 The guide to cross compliance in England 2017 (PDF, 2.65MB, 83 pages)

 As explained in the ‘What’s new in 2017’ section of the guide, there’s only one change to the cross compliance rules for 2017.
 This change is to GAEC 1: Establishment of buffer strips along watercourses.